 The least count of an instrument is the smallest measurement that can be taken accurately with it.
-The least count of meter scale is 1mm, and that of the ammeter shown below is 2 ampere.
+The least count of the metre scale is 1mm, and that of the ammeter is 2 ampere.

-In daily life, the length is measured with the help of a meter scale.
-It is graduated in cm and mm such that the value of one small division is 1 mm.
-Thus a meter scale can be used to measure a length accurately up to 1 mm.
+In daily life, the length is measured with the help of a metre scale.
+It is graduated in cm and mm, such that the value of one small division is 1 mm.
+Thus, a metre scale can be used to measure a length accurately up to 1 mm.

-Vernier callipers, an instrument for making very accurate linear measurements were introduced in 1631 by Pierre Vernier of France.
-Vernier Calipers are widely used in scientific laboratories and manufacturing for quality control measurements.
+Vernier callipers, instruments for making very accurate linear measurements, were introduced in 1631 by Pierre Vernier, a French mathematician.
+Vernier calipers are widely used in scientific laboratories and manufacturing for quality control measurements.

-1. Main Scale – The main scale is similar to that on a ruler, graduated in mm and cm on one side; inches on the other side.
+1. Main Scale – The main scale is similar to that of a ruler, graduated in mm and cm on one side and inches on the other side.

-Least count of Vernier calliper = Smallest division on main scale/Number of divisions on Vernier scale.
+Least count of Vernier calliper = Smallest division on the main scale/Number of divisions on the Vernier scale

 Least count of Vernier calliper = 1mm/10 divisions